LLM Application Checklist and Deadlines

 In order to maximize Merit Scholarship consideration, please note the following priority deadlines:

-• Summer Admission: Submit complete application by April 1 (Summer admission is not available for the LLM in Comparative Law program, nor for full-time applicants in any other LLM program.
+• Summer Admission: Submit complete application by April 1 (Summer admission is not available for the LLM in U.S. Law program.
 Also note that Summer course offerings are limited).

 Applications for admission will be considered on a space-available basis after the priority deadlines.
 Completed applications are reviewed on a rolling basis throughout the year, and many applicants will receive an admission decision within three weeks from the date their application becomes complete.